wmbrown18/TwitterFingerz/READme.md

 	Follow these instructions to successfully setup MongoDB database

 	1. After MongoDB is installed open a command prompt window and type "mongod".
-		Let the window load the server you will see "waiting for connection on port xxxxxx".
-LEAVE THIS WINDOW OPEN WHILE RUNNING THE DATABASE.
+		Let the window load the server you will see "waiting for connection on port 27017".
+		***LEAVE THIS WINDOW OPEN WHILE RUNNING THE DATABASE.***
 	2. Open another command prompt window and type "mongo"
 	3. In the command prompt type use Tweetdemo
 		This will create the database and switch to the Tweetdemo database.